Nightmare Fuel: Lost Tapes

 Sue Ann: It knows you're here to stop it.
 And it's coming back to stop you.

-Let's not forget Wendigo.
+- Let's not forget Wendigo, as seen in the above Trope Image.
 Not only was it surprisingly good special effects and acting, the clips of him approaching the Despair Event Horizon after a week of no food hit really uncomfortable places.
 Paraphrased conversation: